TrudAX/TRUDUtilsD365/README.md

 Prepare your fields in Excel and add them to the table(or table extension) in one click.

 Usually while adding new fields you have some specification document for the development task and can just Copy-Paste from this document to this tool.
+Also Excel functions can be used to auto-generate the names(like generate SlitWidth for "Slit width" label)

 The tool does the following: